dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 This means that values have types but variables do not.
 Example::

   x = 1 -- x holds an integer
-  x = 5.0 -- x now holds a double
-  x = {} -- x now holds an empty table x = function() end -- x now holds a function with empty body
+  x = 5.0 -- x now holds a floating pont value x = {} -- x now holds an empty table x = function() end -- x now holds a function with empty body